awsclemj/Notes/AWS/Adv_Networking/VPN.md

 * Transit VPCs are created using software VPN appliances and allow for transitive routing between VPCs
 * The VPN appliance connects to the customer's VPCs and also to the customer's on-prem
 * Customer's on-prem recieves routes to all VPCs and VPCs receive routes to other VPCs and customer's on-prem

+## Transit Gateway Overview
+* AWS network did not support transitive networking until TGW was introduced.
+This led to complex solutions such as Transit VPC for edge-to-edge routing
+* TGW similifies this by allowing for a centralized managment structure
+* Traditional hub-spoke model
+  * Attachments for VPCs, VPNs, and DX
+* TGW controls how traffic is routed between these elements
+* ECMP is supported between on-prem connections, enabling load balancing and aggregate bandwidth
+* Limitations:
+  * 5 TGWs per account
+  * 5 TGW attachments per VPC
+  * 5000 total attachments per TGW
+  * 1.25 Gbps per VPN connection
+  * 50 Gbps bandwidth per VPC
+  * 10,000 routes
+  * Overlapping CIDRs not supported